jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-metrics.md

         - Shapes and lines being driven into position by certain forces.
         - \> Perhaps with an invisible springs algorithm you can animate everything to equilibrium and you might not have to worry about calculating the exact optimal position.
-        - \> Force-based ordering and object order unfortunately might contradict.
+        - \> Force-based ordering and sequence order unfortunately might contradict.

-    - Object order
+    - Sequence order

         - Might position the sub-objects in a certain order.